Illinois Rules of the Road 2019

 We are already one month into the new year, but are you up to date on the new traffic and vehicle laws that started January 1, 2019?
 Laws are constantly changing, and traffic laws are especially important in the quest to keep drivers and passengers as safe as possible.
 Here are a few updates you should know about to not only assure you don’t get a traffic citation, but also to keep you as safe as possible.

 Child Restraint Law

 Child safety seats and restraints have been proven to improve safety for kids if a collision occurs.
 As of January 1, 2019, Illinois law mandates that all children under the age of 2 must ride rear-facing in a car seat.
 Children taller than 40 inches or weighing more than 40 pounds are exempt, but other toddlers should be in a rear-facing seat to stay safe.

 Drivers can receive a ticket for not following this law – $75 for a first offense and up to $200 for any subsequent offenses.
 If you aren’t sure how to install your car seat rear-facing, consider calling your police department and asking to speak with a community officer who can help.

 Texting and Driving

-Driving a vehicle while texting is six times more dangerous than driving while intoxicated, according to the National Highway Traffic Safety Administration.
-A total of 1,090 people died on Illinois roads last year, according to the Illinois Department of Transportation.
+According to the National Highway Traffic Safety Administration, driving a vehicle while texting is six times more dangerous than driving while intoxicated.1,090 people died on Illinois roads last year, according to the Illinois Department of Transportation.